MikeD123/Password/README.md

 ## ⚠️ 🚨 **Bad use case (Don't ever do basically)** 🚨⚠️

 - Password protecting a contract that requires repeat usage.
+- Using some simple password can just be brute forced on Remix very easily.
+It'll only mine the transaction if the password is correct, so either get a damn good password, or add your own logic to avoid that occurring

 ### *Example:*